PennyLaneAI/catalyst/doc/dev/architecture.md

     The user program is passed to the Catalyst compiler libraries in its textual form, as the MLIR memory objects are not compatible between Catalyst and `jaxlib`.
-    The driver then invokes a sequence of transformations that lowers the user program to a lower level of abstraction, outputing LLVMIR with QIR syntax.
+    The driver then invokes a sequence of transformations that lowers the user program to a lower level of abstraction, outputing LLVM IR with QIR syntax.
     For more details consult the [next section](#compiler-core).

-- **Code Generation:** At this stage the LLVMIR is compiled down to native object code using the LLVM Static Compiler (`llc`) for the local system architecture.
+- **Code Generation:** At this stage the LLVM IR is compiled down to native object code using the LLVM Static Compiler (`llc`) for the local system architecture.
 A native linker is then used to link the user program to the Catalyst Runtime library.
     The frontend will load this library into the Python environment and attach its entry point to